 Sure, very large levels of GH may improve connective tissue health and have a small impact on fat metabolism, but to think that a tiny physiological increase is meaningful is unfortunately mistaken.
 As a final note, an intense training session can increase plasma GH levels by over 20 times (46), rendering supplementation for this reason somewhat pointless.

 Glutamine and recovery?
 The story goes that, because glutamine (the stuff you make yourself) is vital for immune cells, then supplementing with it will help immunity and thus help prevent overtraining from particularly heavy training cycles.

 Again, though, glutamine is only ‘conditionally essential’ so you make all you need to serve immune function unless you put your body under massive stress.

 Two a days in the gym isn’t massive stress – think severe burns or amputation.

-As mentioned, though, you produce as much as you’d ever need within your own system, so supplementing glutamine to help intestinal health is mistaken outside of SEVERE conditions such as Chrons, where a small amount of inconsistent data seems to suggest that supplementing Glutamine may be worth a try (47).
+Finally, what about gut health?
+It is true that certain cells in your intestinal wall use glutamine as fuel, and this would suggest that glutamine can potentially help with gut health.
+As mentioned, though, you produce as much as you’d ever need within your own system, so supplementing glutamine to help intestinal health is mistaken outside of SEVERE conditions such as Chrons Disease, where a small amount of inconsistent data seems to suggest that supplementing glutamine in this case may be worth a try (47).